 - Walking to classes without having to worry about parking

-For the Summer B term, housing is reserved in the Hercules community for students in the Pegasus Success and SOAR Programs.
-There are added benefits to applying by May 15th for Fall 2017 housing.
+For the Summer B term, housing is reserved in the Hercules community for students in the Access Program.
+If you choose to live on campus you will be assigned to live with other program participants.
+There are added benefits to applying by early May for Fall 2018 housing.
 Contact UCF Housing and Residence Life for more information.

-Students chosen for the UCF Access programs are selected by the Admissions Committee from a large and competitive applicant pool.
+Students chosen for the UCF Access program are selected by the Admissions Committee from a large and competitive applicant pool.
 Selection is made based upon many factors including a student’s academic credentials and quality of courses taken in high school.
-The Admissions Committee believes that those students selected for the Access programs have demonstrated the ability to succeed at UCF when given the opportunity to receive the support the Access programs provide.
+The Admissions Committee believes that those students selected for the Access Program have demonstrated the ability to succeed at UCF when given the opportunity to receive the support the Access Programs provide.
 For more information, please contact Undergraduate Admissions Office at firstname.lastname@example.org or 407-823-3000.

 The University Testing Center (UTC) is located on the first floor of Howard Phillips Hall 106.
 The center offers a secure and comfortable environment that includes three (3) technologically advanced computer testing labs with 46 testing stations as well as a traditional paper-and-pencil testing facility.